mendix/docs/content/howto/data-models/migrating-your-mendix-database.md

 ### 4.2 Uploading an Exported PostgreSQL Database to the Mendix Cloud Database

 Use Developer Portal to upload the migrated, exported database backup to the Mendix cloud.
-This can be accessed using the Nodes page in the Developer Portal: select your app and environment, click **Details**, click the **Backup** tab and use the **Upload Data** button to upload your Database using the file chooser to select the exported database file from your local file system.
+This can be accessed using the Nodes page in the Developer Portal: select your app and  click the **Backup** and use the **Upload Backup** button to upload your Database using the file chooser to select the exported database file from your local file system.
 This will stop and clear your existing environment.
+After upload is done, stop the application.
+Select the uploaded backup and click on Restore Backup to restore the new Backup.
+Start the application.

 ## 5 Exporting a Mendix Cloud Database